Met Header

 To take in even more history, a walk through Central Park will put visitors right at the American Museum of Natural History, one of New York’s most famous landmarks.
 This museum is one of the largest of its kind and is most famous for its collection of dinosaur fossils and the Milstein Hall of Ocean Life.

-From a 563-carat Star of India sapphire to a planet-eating dinosaur that roamed the earth 65 million years ago, the American Museum of Natural History has it all.
+From a 563-carat Star of India sapphire to a planet-eating dinosaur that roamed the earth 65 million years ago, there's so much to see here.

 Guggenheim Museum